CBSE Class 12 English Lesson 3 Journey to the end of the Earth Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Revelation: an interesting fact made known

-Explanation of the above passage: For all it took for him to travel from Madras to Antarctica, the nine time zones, checkpoints and various bodies of water, the author pondered upon the capability of nature to maintain its balance.
-He wondered what it would be like if Antarctica, the place that houses over 90 percent of world’s ice, becomes warm again.
-He wonders if we will be there to see it if it ever happens but who knows!
-Thus, by seeing the spirit of teenagers who still are left with the courage to save the world, he talks about the uncertainty of events that can happen over a million years.
+For all it took for her to travel from Madras to Antarctica, the nine time zones, checkpoints and various bodies of water, the author pondered upon the capability of nature to maintain its balance.
+She wondered what it would be like if Antarctica, the place that houses over 90 percent of world’s ice, becomes warm again.
+She wonders if we will be there to see it if it ever happens but who knows!
+Thus, by seeing the spirit of teenagers who still are left with the courage to save the world, she talks about the uncertainty of events that can happen over a million years.

 Class 12 English Important Links